 If you provide your prior consent, or where we are otherwise permitted to do so under Applicable Data Protection Law, we may also use your personal data to contact you by email and mail with details of services, including job opportunities, publications and related materials we think may be of interest to you.

 Catalyst will only share your information with third parties for marketing purposes with your prior consent or where we are otherwise permitted to do so under Applicable Data Protection Law.
-In which case, we shall pass your personal data on to other companies, trade bodies or associations so that they may offer you their products and services.
+In such cases, we may pass your personal data on to other companies, trade bodies or associations so that they may offer you their products and services.

 You have a right at any time to stop us from contacting you or sharing your personal data for marketing purposes.
 If you no longer wish to be contacted for marketing purposes, please contact us using the details set out in the “How to Contact Us” section below.